MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/umdf-version-history.md

-You can use the Windows Driver Kit (WDK) 10 with Microsoft Visual Studio 2015 to build drivers that run on Windows 7 and later.
+You can use the Windows Driver Kit (WDK) with Microsoft Visual Studio 2015 to build drivers that run on Windows 7 and later.

 For information about the new features for UMDF drivers in Windows 10, see [What's New for WDF Drivers](what-s-new-for-wdf-drivers.md).

+## UMDF Version 2.21

+* [**WdfObjectDereferenceActual**](https://msdn.microsoft.com/library/windows/hardware/ff548743): Type of *File* parameter changed from PCHAR to PCCH.
+* [**WdfObjectReferenceActual**](https://msdn.microsoft.com/library/windows/hardware/ff548760): Type of *File* parameter changed from PCHAR to PCCH.

 ## UMDF Version 2.19